 Extraocular Myositis In Dogs: The Whites Of My Dog’s Eyes Are Swollen

 Extraocular myositis (EOM) is a relatively uncommon condition.
-It affects larger breed dogs, particularly Golden Retrievers.
+It affects Golden Retrievers, Labrador Retrievers, and other retrieving or large-breed dogs.

 Extraocular Myositis In Dogs: The Whites Of My Dog’s Eyes Are Swollen